waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Ledges are one-way (South confirmed impassable from below).
 - Menu Navigation: Do NOT mix directional buttons and action buttons in the same turn.
 - Turn Tracking: Always use the turn number provided in the Game State.
-- TRAINING LOG: Icarus (Pidgey) fainted to a critical hit from Wild Hoothoot Lv3 (Turn 663).
-Calcifer (Cyndaquil) sent in to finish.
-(Turn 667)
+- TRAINING LOG: Icarus (Pidgey) fainted to a critical hit from Wild Hoothoot Lv3.
+Calcifer (Cyndaquil) finished the battle and reached EXP 297.
+(Turn 668)
-- STRATEGY: After battle, immediately return to Cherrygrove Pokémon Center (29, 3) to heal Icarus.
+- STRATEGY: Returning to Cherrygrove Pokémon Center (29, 3) immediately to heal.
-- EXPLORATION: Unseen tiles on Route 30 at (12, 3-15) and (1, 26-35) remain a priority after healing.
+- EXPLORATION: Unseen tiles on Route 30 at (12, 3-15) and (1, 26-35) deferred until party is healthy.